 Take a walk up the hills

-Brisighella is surrounded by three rocky hills, on top of which stand the fortified Castle (La Rocca), the Clock Tower and the Monticino Sanctuary.
+Brisighella is surrounded by three spurs, on top of which stand the fortified Castle (La Rocca), the Clock Tower, and the Monticino Sanctuary.

 Bordered by cypresses and overlooking the vineyards, olive tree groves, and other cultivated land, the trail offers superb views of the rolling hills, painted in multiple shades of green.
-Luckily, there were only a few people the day I was there, so I savored every step, listening to the chirping birds and the whispering leaves.
+Luckily, there were only a few people the day I was there.
+Thus, I savored every step, listening to the chirping birds and the whispering leaves.

 A steep alley leads back to the center of Brisighella, with more lovely spots along the way.